Garden of the Gods

 “It’s pretty otherworldly,” says Amy Long, chief innovation officer of Visit Colorado Springs.
 “You could easily spend 13 hours here, depending on how much you want to walk.”

 Admission is free.
 No dogs are allowed.
+Please don’t climb on the hoodoos and be sure to leave no trace.

 For more information: